OAGi/Score/docs/user_guide/index.rst

    5. *Deprecated*: Check the check box to deprecate the code list value.

-3. Click the “Save” button at the bottom of the dialog.
+3. Click the "Save" button at the bottom of the dialog.
 To get out of the dialog without saving the changes, hit the ESC button or click outside of the dialog.

-4. Click the “Update button at the top of the page.
+4. Click the "Update button at the top of the page.

 Delete a brand-new code list
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^